 We use the analogy of Alcoholics Anonymous.
-They don't turn people away because they are drunks or because they used to drink at one point.
+They don't turn people away because they are alcoholics or because they used to drink at one point.

-In fact the best place for a drunk to be is that Alcoholics Anonymous.
+In fact the best place for an alcoholic to be is Alcoholics Anonymous.
 We encourage meat eaters, vegetarians and vegans alike to join the club, ride with us party with us, come to events with us but to be a full-patch member there are several requirements;

 - You must be vegan to the best of your ability *